pflanze/ml2json/docs/message_identification.md

    unambiguously, see ml2json --deidentify option.
-In cases where the same post appears multiple times in the same or different mbox files, there will be multiple "identify" values, but only one and the same "id" value; a WARN will be issued if that happens and all except one instance of the post will be ignored.
+In cases where the same post appears multiple times in the same or different mbox files, there will be multiple "identify" values, but only one and the same "id" value; a [warning](warnings.md) will be issued if that happens and all except one instance of the post will be ignored.

         identify = md5(path_to_the_mbox) + "/" + position_within_the_mbox